aluxnimm/outlookcaldavsynchronizer/README.md

 - Support for google contact groups, which are synced to Outlook categories.
 - Added mapping for anniversary, relations (spouse, child, etc.) and IMs for google contacts (Contribution from Florian Saller, thank you!).

-When switching betwwen native API and CardDAV the sync cache is cleared and a complete initial sync is performed during next sync run.
+When switching between native API and CardDAV the sync cache is cleared and a complete initial sync is performed during next sync run.

 For tasks you can choose the tasklist you want to sync with an Outlook task folder and the id of the task list is shown in the Discovered Url.
 With the button 'Edit Url' you still can manually change the Url e.g. when you want to sync a shared google calendar from another account.